 Taught by an expert-led team of lecturers, academics and guest speakers, highlights of this diverse course include core and optional units such as Marine Geography, Earth & Society, Biological Oceanography, Cultural Ecology, Globalisation & Marginalisation, and Environmental Law & Management.

 The course also develops transferable skills such as team working, research and analysis.
-All students complete work placements to gain valuable employment skills, contacts and real world experience with a wide range of local and international opportunities, making contacts for the future.
-You may choose to do two five-week placements or one of these short placements and an optional long placement of at least 30 weeks.
+All students complete work placements to gain valuable employment skills, contacts and real world experience with a wide range of local and international opportunities, making contacts for the future - you must undertake two five-week placements or one of these short placements and an optional long placement of at least 30 weeks.
 We have dedicated Placement Coordinators to help you make the most of these opportunities and support you while on placement.

 Our students in the Life and Environmental Sciences Department work in partnership with our staff to co-create featured projects, collaborating with professional practioners and also assisting with individual placement opportunities.
 Take a look at our Co-creating Science web page to find out about the exciting projects and placements our students get involved in, including visits to New Zealand, Yellowstone and also Plankton Diversity in Southampton Water to name just a few.
 You can even have a look at students’ class projects and dissertations.

-Our BSc has extremely high student satisfaction rates; 100% of our final year students said that they have been able to contact staff when they needed to, so join us on live chat now to find out more, or register to meet us at Open Day.
+92% of our final year students who study human geography courses agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an Open Day

 Interested in studying this course part-time?
 Enquire now.